johnjung/planning_tools/README.md

 ## matrix

-The following command takes an unsorted similarity matrix, whether it was produced by a card sort, or a similarity table, or by manual pairwise comparisons, and sorts it by using hierarchical clustering.
+The following command takes an unsorted similarity matrix, whether it was produced by a card sort, a similarity table, or by manual pairwise comparisons, and sorts it by using hierarchical clustering.

-To see unsorted data:
+To take a look at unsorted data in the terminal:

 ```
 $ matrix to-ascii sample_data/fruits_and_vegetables.csv